Pawsey-Internships/diversity_inclusion_workshop/content/activity-2/wummary.md

 * It's difficult to identify independant attributes, even for a small group.
 * To understand systems we rely on simple measures that can only ever convey a small slice of a more complex story.
-* The end result of any analysis almost always an almagamation of different
+* The end result of any analysis is almost always an almagamation of differences.

 ![image](images/scatter-matrix-internship.png)